-at Gormanston because he had already been advised that there was a runaway train on the Down line.
+Signalman Collier had held the 06.50 hours ex Dundalk Up train at Gormanston because he had already been advised that there was a runaway train on the Down line.
 He did not have time to make any contact with the crew of the Up train.
 He was the only C.I.E. employee then on duty at Gormanston Station.

-- was on duty at Drogheda.
-The 06.50 hours ex Dundalk Up train departed from Drogheda at 07.22.
+- 34. Signalman P. Matthews was on duty at Drogheda.
+The O6.50 hours ex Dundalk Up train departed from Drogheda at O7.22.
 As the Signal Cabins at Laytown and Mosney were not switched-in at that time the Up train could not be signalled to stop until it reached Gormanston.
-At 07.30 he was advised that the 07.00 hours ex Pearse Station Down train was running out of control. - Station on the evening of Saturday,19th October.
+At O7.30 he was advised that the O7.00 hours ex Pearse Station Down train was running out of control. - Station on the evening of Saturday, 19th October.
 The shunters there are under his control.
 He had not previously been instructed in the shunting of push/pull trains but he had been shown how to hook up a locomotive to complete a train.
 He did not think that any of the Pearse Station shunters had been instructed in the shunting of push/pull trains.
 Prior to the collision on 21st October he was unaware that it was not possible to create a vacuum on a push/pull train set with the locomotive at the control cab end without having the safety control equipment isolated.

-23rd August, 1974, from the Acting Station Master detailing how brakes on push/pull train sets should be released during shunting.
+Foreman Dunphy said that he had never seen an instruction dated 23rd August, 1974, from the Acting Station Master detailing how brakes on push/pull train sets should be released during shunting.
 He did not know which handle in the cab isolated the safety control equipment.
 The shunters at Pearse Station considered the procedure outlined in the instruction dated 23rd August, 1974, unsafe as it involved shunting under the engine brake only.

-stated that he was on duty at Pearse Station on the evening of 19th October.
+on the evening of 19th October.
 During his tour of duty he shunted two push/pull train sets with the pilot engine attached to the control cab end.
 In each instance he coupled up the vacuum hoses and isolated the safety control equipment by breaking the sealing wire on the isolating handle.
 He left the broken sealing wires on the isolating handles.

-said that he had been trained in this method of shunting by other shunters.
+Shunter Millar said that he had been trained in this method of shunting by other shunters.
 He did not know who resealed the isolating handles subsequently.
 It was only necessary to shunt push/pull trains with pilot engines on Saturday nights when the train locomotives were taken elsewhere for servicing.
 He was aware that it was not possible to create a vacuum on a push/pull train with the engine at the control cab end without isolating the safety control equipment.